tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 ### 1.3.1 Regulations for Consumer Finance:

-Financing granted to individuals dealing with FIs for nonbusiness purposes i.e. unconnected with the borrower’s commercial or professional activity, generally including personal financing, overdraft facilities car financing, credit card payment, finance lease, and other related activities.
+Financing granted to individuals dealing with FIs for nonbusiness purposes i.e. unconnected with the borrower’s commercial or professional activity, generally including personal financing, overdraft facilities, car financing, credit card payment, finance lease, and other related activities.
 Such financing includes loans for financing the purchase of goods and services for leisure, consumption or other needs of individuals as mentioned earlier, e.g. for the purchase of furniture or cover leave or education expenses.
 Consumer financing includes real estate restoration financing except mortgage loans.

 SAMA issued the first update of Regulations for Consumer Finance, which included prominent changes, inter alia: